-How to Cover Up Sunburn With MakeupAugust 10, 2020
+How to Cover Up Sunburn With MakeupJune 25, 2021

-Even if you’re diligent about applying SPF, chances are you’ve still experienced sunburned skin at least once this summer.
-We know that aloe can help heal a sunburn, but what about if you want to diminish the appearance of a burn during that process?
-We chatted with Lancôme makeup artist Alex Sanchez and Misti Schindele of the Dermablend Power Panel to learn the best sunburn-covering practices and products to use on your delicate skin.
+Even if you’re diligent about applying SPF, chances are you’ve still experienced a sunburn or two before.
+You likely know that aloe can help heal a sunburn, but what about if you want to diminish the appearance of a burn (read: redness) during that process?
+We chatted with Lancôme makeup artist Alex Sanchez and Misti Schindele of the Dermablend Power Panel for tips on covering up a sunburn with makeup.
+Read on to learn how in just four steps.

-You’ll want to avoid anything that will irritate your skin even further.
+You’ll want to avoid anything that will irritate your sunburned skin even further.
 “Avoid active anti-aging products, exfoliating products and tools, acne products and alcohol-based astringent products until sunburned skin is healed,” Sanchez says.
-Schindele also suggests going for a minimal routine: “Stick to using products that have moisturizing properties to help keep your skin hydrated and products that contain SPF to help prevent any further damage,” she notes.
-Reach for the IT Cosmetics CC+ Cream Oil-Free Matte with SPF 40 or the Coola Rōsilliance Organic BB+ Cream SPF 30.
+Instead, Schindele also suggests sticking to products with moisturizing ingredients and “going for a minimal routine: “Stick to using products that have moisturizing properties to help keep your skin hydrated and products that contain SPF to help prevent any further damage,” she notes.
+Reach for the IT Cosmetics CC+ Cream Oil-Free Matte with SPF 40 or the Dermablend Continuous Correction CC Cream SPF 50+.